-Fuels and oils necessary for construction would be present only in small amounts.
+Fuels and oils necessary for construction equipment would be present only in small amounts.
 In the unlikely event that a spill occurs, only a small amount would be released.
-In the case of a spill.
-NS will follow appropriate emergency response procedures outlined in its emergency response plans.
+In the case of a spill, NS will follow appropriate emergency response procedures outlined in its emergency response plans.

-2.5.4 Potential Environmental Impact of Alternatives
+3.2.4 Potential Environmental Impact of Alternative Actions

-2.5.4.1 Build Alternatives
+3.2.4.1 Build Alternatives

-No other build alternatives to the proposed rail line construction project were identified.
-The proposed construction route provides the most direct rail line connection possible within the confines of the electrical substation on the opposite side of the UP line and the overpass.
-The proposed alternative would minimize the acquisition of new right-of-way, the amount of cut and fill activities, and other environmental impacts.
+No other build alternatives for the proposed rail line construction project were identified.
+The proposed construction route provides the most direct rail line connection and would minimize land use outside the NS and Conrail rights-of-way and related potential environmental impacts.

-2.5.4.2 No-Action Alternative
+3.2.4.2 No-Action Alternative

 If the no-action alternative were implemented, the proposed rail line connection would not be constructed and operated.
 Land use and other environmental conditions in the region would remain the same.
 Under this alternative, NS would continue to maintain and/or operate over less efficient rail routes.
-This alternative would result in longer routes, greater fuel consumption, air emissions, noise and an overall increase in expense to NS and the consumer.
-Improvements in service and a competitive alternative between the Southwest and Northeast would not be realized.
+Improved efficiency between Chicago and Cincinnati and the Southeast for customers would not be realized.
+This alternative would result in delays from congestion, greater fuel consumption, air emissions, noise and an overall increase in expense to NS and the consumer.
 The no-action alternative is not considered practical or viable.

-2.5.5 Proposed Mitigation
+3.2.5 Proposed Mitigation

-The proposed construction would result in minimal to no impact to land use, water resources, biological resources, as quality, noise, cultural resources, and transportation and safety.
+The proposed construction would result in minimal to no impact to land use, water resources, biological resources, air quality, noise, cultural resources, and transportation and safety.
 In consideration of minimal impacts and general NS practices, NS has proposed the following mitigation measures to minimize environmental impacts:

-2.5.5.1 Land Use
+3.2.5.1 Land Use